Upgrading Ruby - Steps to follow

 Changing your build file for a Ruby upgrade

-If you run any automated build or testing along with your project (you should) then you probably have a file that specifies things like what languages you use and how to build the project.
+If you run any automated build or testing along with your project (you should) then you will have a file that specifies things like what languages you use and how to build the project.

 Make sure that any Ruby versions listed in these files get updated.